CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

 ## Visual Studio 2019

-Visual Studio 2019 has built-in support for CMake as long as the "C++ CMake tools for Windows" option was selected at install time.
-It is included by default in the "Desktop Development with C++" workload.

-To begin, launch Visual Studio 2019 and "Open a local folder".
-Select the `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern`.
-Be sure to select the `extern` directory, *not* the `cesium-native` subdirectory.
+Launch Visual Studio 2019 and "Open a local folder".
+Select `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern`.
+> Be sure to select the `extern` directory, *not* the `cesium-native` subdirectory.

+Find the "Solution Explorer - Folder View".

+To build a "Debug" build  of cesium-native,
-Then, in the "Solution Explorer - Folder View", right-click on the root `CMakeLists.txt` and select "Install".
-This will compile a debug build of cesium-native and "install" it to the place in the project that Cesium for Unreal expects to find it: `c:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\Source\ThirdParty`.
+  - Right-click on the root `CMakeLists.txt` and select "Install".
+  - This will compile and "install" it to the place in the project that Cesium for Unreal expects to find it
+  - `c:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\Source\ThirdParty`.

-To also build a "Release" build of cesium-native, right click on `CMakeLists.txt` and select "CMake Settings for cesium-unreal-extern".
-Add a new configuration by clicking the `+` and choose `x64-Release`.
-Then select the new "x64-Release" from the Solution Configuration dropdown.
-Finally, right-click on `CMakeLists.txt` again and choose "Install".
+To build a "Release" build of cesium-native,
+  - Right click on `CMakeLists.txt` and select "CMake Settings for cesium-unreal-extern".
+  - Add a new configuration by clicking the `+` and choose `x64-Release`.
+  - Select the new "x64-Release" from the Solution Configuration dropdown.
+  - Right-click on `CMakeLists.txt` again and choose "Install".

 ## Visual Studio Code